Radwan coat of arms

-Radwan ([ˈradvan]) is a Polish knights' clan (ród) and a Polish coat of arms used by the szlachta (noble families within the clan).
+Radwan ([ˈradvan]) is a Polish knights' clan (ród) and a Polish coat of arms used by the noble families within the clan (szlachta).

 Blazon

 Gules: a Gonfanon or surmounted by a Maltese Cross of the last.
 Crest – on a crowned helmet – three ostrich feathers proper.

 Arms: gules, a gonfannon ensigned of a cross in chief, and fringed in base, all or.
 Issuant of a helmet ducally crowned; for a crest, three ostrich plumes proper.

 History

 Radwan is among the most ancient coats of arms.
 Its origin traces to Polish and German nobility.

 The most ancient seal dates from 1443 and the first record from 1409.
 This coat of arms was widespread mainly in the regions of Kraków, Płock, Sandomierz, Sieradz, and also in Podlasie, Rawa, Ruthenia, and Lithuania.
 It exists in eight variants.

 Families of magnate status (możni/high nobility) bearing Radwan arms were the Babski's, and the Magnuszewski's and Uchański's (See: Jakub Uchański), parts of the Mazovian feudal elite; however, many branches of the Radwans never transcended the status of middle and lesser nobility.

 "In Poland, the Radwanice were noted relatively early (1274) as the descendants of Radwan, a knight [more properly a "rycerz" (German "ritter")] active a few decades earlier. ..."

 Kasper Niesiecki S.J.
 (1682–1744) in his "Herbarz Polski" (with increased legal proofs and additions by Jan Nepomucen Bobrowicz [1805–1881] in the Leipzig editions, 1839–1846) writes: